Georgian Submitted Surnames

 meaning "uncultivated land, virgin soil" (thus used to refer to someone who plowed land)... [more]

-There are several theories to the meaning of this name.
-One suggests Ossetian origin meaning "son of the herder" from the Ossetian word дзуг (dzug)
+There are several theories to the meaning and origin of this surname.
+One suggests Ossetian roots with the meaning "son of the herder", derived from from the Ossetian word дзуг (dzug)

 Means "son of the Mingrelian", derived from Georgian მეგრელი (megreli)